lyteword/mhenry-complete/volume-3/proverbs/chapter-16.md

+---
+weight: 16
+---

 # Chapter 16

 ## The Sovereignty of Divine Providence.

 > <sup>1</sup> The preparations of the heart in man, and the answer of the tongue, *is* from the LORD.

-As we read this, it teaches us a great truth, that we are not sufficient of ourselves to *think or speak any thing of ourselves* that is wise and good, but that all *our sufficiency is of God,* who is with the heart and with the mouth, and *works in us both to will and to do,* Php 2:13,Ps 10:17.
+As we read this, it teaches us a great truth, that we are not sufficient of ourselves to *think or speak any thing of ourselves* that is wise and good, but that all *our sufficiency is of God,* who is with the heart and with the mouth, and *works in us both to will and to do,* Php 2:13, Ps 10:17.
 But most read it otherwise: *The preparation of the heart is in man* (he may contrive and design this and the other) but *the answer of the tongue,* not only the delivering of what he designed to speak, but the issue and success of what he designed to do, *is of the Lord.* That is, in short, 1. *Man purposes.* He has a freedom of thought and a freedom of will permitted him; let him form his projects, and lay his schemes, as he thinks best: but, after all, 2. *God disposes.* Man cannot go on with his business without the assistance and blessing of God, who *made man's mouth* and teaches us what we shall say.
 Nay, God easily can, and often does, cross men's purposes, and break their measures.
 It was a curse that was prepared in Balaam's heart, but the answer of the tongue was a blessing.

 > <sup>2</sup> All the ways of a man *are* clean in his own eyes; but the LORD weigheth the spirits.